 Why are WW2 War Diaries so Important?

 After a soldier’s service record, the most important documents to consult if you want to learn more about their service is the war diaries of the units they served with.

 Many people are disappointed after receiving a service record from the Ministry of Defence or National Archives, confronted with page after page of dates, abbreviations and acronyms.
 While a service record will provide you with a list of units a soldier served with and when it doesn’t provide any information about the units.
-Therefore, if you want to know where a soldier was, what ship they embarked on, which beach he landed on D-Day, where they were wounded and in what circumstances etc. you will have to turn to the unit’s war diary.
+Therefore, if you want to know where a soldier was, what ship they embarked on, which beach they landed on D-Day, where they were wounded and in what circumstances etc. you will have to turn to the unit’s war diary.

 Below is an extract from the war diary of the 3rd County of London Yeomanry (Sharpshooters) on 27 September 1943.
 The Regiment had just arrived in Foggia and sent four scout cars off to San Severo on a reconnaissance.
 The war diary provides an exact map reference, many do, as well as the names of the men who became casualties and those who escaped the ambush.
 War diaries vary in how detailed they are but when a unit is in action, they often contain detailed reports: